-That ACT and SAT fail to give a full-dimension portrait of test takers has long been used as an argument who oppose them as a criterion for testing college readiness.
+That ACT and SAT fail to give a full-dimension portrait of test takers has long been used as an argument to oppose them as a criterion for testing college readiness.
 But over the past decade or so, other arguments are gaining voice.
 One of the loudest is that both tests have morphed into ends in themselves, sources of stress, anxiety, and expense.

-Everyone agrees - college-bound students, their parents, and high school guidance counselors - the tests have become monstrous entities that hover over students, throughout a good portion of their high shool years, injecting anxiety into schoolwork, distracting them from extra-curricular activities and other aspects of their lives.
+Everyone agrees - college-bound students, their parents, and high school guidance counselors - the tests have become monstrous entities that hover over students, throughout a good portion of their high school years, injecting anxiety into schoolwork, distracting them from extra-curricular activities and other aspects of their lives.

-As for the high schools, themselves, because tests scores have become indicators of quality of instruction, teachers are pressured into spending valuable class time , teaching to the test instead of focusing on academic studies.
+As for the high schools themselves, because test scores have become indicators of quality of instruction, teachers are pressured into spending valuable class time teaching to the test instead of focusing on academic studies.
 Some high schools, especially in underserved areas where students cannot afford to take expensive test preparatory classes, offer them for free.
 However this forces students to choose between attending them or participating in the enrichment activities and team sports, that would gain them favor when included on college applications.
 But this is not the only problem inner city students face.

 The Cost Involved and the Resulting Financial Inequality